A foreign invader that may cause disease

 central nervous system

-Lymphatic vessels are found in all portions of the body except what areas of the body?
+Lymphatic vessels are found in all portions of the body except what areas?

 helper T cells